 What to look for

-To ensure your child has the most support in his/her footwear, look for shoes with the following traits:
+To ensure your child has the most support in their footwear, look for shoes with the following traits:

 - You may want to shop without your child.
 Take the brace with you and try fitting it into the shoe.
 You can often buy shoes, take them home for a relaxed fitting session and return or exchange them if needed.